DaggieBlanqx/Task-Tracker/README.md

 Trust me, it is not.
 In fact, it has nothing to do with task tracking or to-dos.
 It is a demo.
-It is a quest to break Vite, React, Express and try to bind them neatly.
+It is an experiment and a quest to tinker with Vite, React, Express at surface level, and then try to bind them neatly.
+It has been done before, but I couldn't find a proper starting point, so I re-created one.
+All things made, were once in disarray.

 <details open>
 <summary>📚 Table of Contents</summary>